Let’s travel together.

 The Angel of Death Strikes Parliament House Three Times – Was There a Jinx or a Curse?

 In the case of the Clerks, was the new building jinxed?
-In the case of the airman, was the Royal Australian Air Force (RAAF) jinxed?
+In the case of the airman, was the RAAF jinxed?
 In the case of all three deaths, was the Opening itself jinxed?
 Or was this proof that bad luck comes in threes?
 Thankfully after the grief and sorrow of the third death subsided, the business of parliament continued without further tragedy.

-Authors John Laws and Christopher Stewart (2004), mentioned in a Canberra Times article by Tim the Yowie Man (2018) suggested however, that mysterious forces were at work and that the royal visit itself was cursed.
+Authors John Laws and Christopher Stewart (2004), in a Canberra Times article by Tim the Yowie Man (2018), suggested mysterious forces were at work and that the royal visit itself was cursed.
 Why?
 Because the royal couple, the Duke and Duchess of York, were coming to a ceremony on traditional Aboriginal land without first seeking permission or indeed the involvement of the traditional owners.

-The Duke and Duchess of York on the front steps of Parliament House as Dame Nellie Melba sings the National Anthem at the opening of Federal Parliament, Canberra ACT, Australia 9 May 1927.
+The Duke and Duchess of York on front steps of Parliament House while Dame Nellie Melba sings the National Anthem.
+Opening Ceremony of Parliament House, Canberra ACT, Australia 9 May 1927.
 National Archives of Australia, A1200, L83823.
 Item ID 11399753

 Five airmen lost their lives during the royal visit.
 Four died when their two-seater planes collided mid air at a RAAF fly past welcoming the royal couple to Melbourne.
 Then three weeks later the fatal crash of Flying Officer Ewen at the historic opening of Australia’s new home of parliamentary democracy stunned the public and sent shock waves through RAAF officialdom as they ducked for cover denying anything was wrong with the plane’s mechanics.
 Ironically, Ewen’s plane landed in the area of where Reconciliation Place is today in the National Capital.
 Maybe there is something to the theory.

 And, who would have thought Parliamentary Clerks would make newspaper headlines?
-Mr Walter Gale and Mr John McGregor were career public servants and experts in parliamentary procedure gaining experience at the state legislative level before moving to the federal sphere after Federation in 1901.
-The Australian Dictionary of Biography has detailed stories about each one’s life and career.
+Mr Walter Gale and Mr John McGregor were career public servants and experts in parliamentary procedure not headline making politicians.

 Angel of Death Strike One – Death at the Opening